tridapallil/react-pomodoro/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/user/repository-name.git`
+1. Clone the repository
-2. Navigate to the directory: `cd repository-name`
+2. Navigate to the directory
 3. Install the dependencies: `npm install`
-4. Start the development server: `npm start`
+4. Start the development server: `npm run dev`

 Make sure you have Node.js and npm installed on your machine.